 Reasons Your Exmark Mower Has a Starting Problem

 Exmark Fuel Tank is Empty

-A guaranteed reason you Exmark won’t start is when you don’t have fuel in the tank to allow the mower to run.
-I list this well known cause to a mower not starting because it’s an easy item to overlook in the heat of the moment.
+A guaranteed reason your Exmark won’t start is when you don’t have fuel in the tank to allow the mower to run.
+I list this well-known cause of a mower not starting because it’s an easy item to overlook in the heat of the moment.

 Customers usually get upset when I ask this question while troubleshooting their starting problem because having fuel is so obvious.
 However, on several occasions, I have found this to be the issue that was overlooked.

 Repair: Add fresh fuel to an empty fuel tank